inrit/destiny-matrix/content/posts/009/index.md

 ---
 title: "Number 7 in Destiny Matrix?
-The Seventh Arcana"
+The 7th Arcana"
 date: 2023-09-20T16:22:27+03:00
 draft: false
 categories: [beginner, 7th arcana, basics, number 7]
 description: "Embark on a journey of self-mastery and determination as we explore the essence of the 7th Arcana in Destiny Matrix, discovering its influence on personal drive and triumph, accompanied by relatable real-life examples."
-featured_image: 7-vector.webp'
+featured_image: '7-vector.webp'
 ---

 ### Introduction: